coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 curl -H 'Accept: application/json' 'https://updates.coreos.fedoraproject.org/v1/graph?basearch=x86_64&stream=testing&rollout_wariness=0'
 ```

-NOTE: In the future, most of these steps will be automated and a syncer will push the updated metadata to S3.
+NOTE: In the future, most of these steps will be automated.

 ## Open an issue for the next release